Living Trust Form, Free Download 2026

 You own property in multiple states and want to avoid ancillary probate proceedings in each state where property is located.
 A living trust that holds out-of-state real property eliminates the need to open probate in every jurisdiction, saving your beneficiaries significant legal fees and delays.

-You have blended family dynamics — children from prior marriages, a current spouse, and other dependents — and need a trust structure that provides for your spouse during their lifetime while ensuring your children ultimately receive their intended inheritance through subtrust provisions.
+You have blended family dynamics, children from prior marriages, a current spouse, and other dependents, and need a trust structure that provides for your spouse during their lifetime while ensuring your children ultimately receive their intended inheritance through subtrust provisions.
 Coordinate this with a last will and testament for assets outside the trust.

 You want to coordinate your estate plan with a durable power of attorney form and advance directive to create a complete package that addresses asset distribution, financial management, and healthcare decisions.

 You are a business owner who wants to ensure a smooth succession of your business interests without the delays, costs, and public exposure of probate, which could disrupt operations and alarm clients, employees, and creditors.
+Our estate planning attorneys service can structure your trust to handle business succession alongside personal asset distribution.

 What Should a Living Trust Include?